 \section{Problem Statement}

 This paper introduces a novel feature space evaluator to efficiently identify the optimal feature space.
 The proposed evaluator can be seamlessly integrated into any iterative feature space optimization algorithm.
-Formally, given a dataset $\sD = \langle \bm{\mathcal{F}}, \vy \rangle$, where $\bm{\mathcal{F}}$ represents the feature space and $\vy$ denotes the target label space, we first initialize the parameters $\bm{\Theta}_{\mathcal{M}}$ of the evaluator $\mathcal{M}$ based on $\sD$.
+Formally, given a dataset $\mathbb{D} = \langle \bm{\mathcal{F}}, \bm{y} \rangle$, where $\bm{\mathcal{F}}$ represents the feature space and $\bm{y}$ denotes the target label space, we first initialize the parameters $\bm{\Theta}_{\mathcal{M}}$ of the evaluator $\mathcal{M}$ based on $\mathbb{D}$.
 This initialization is achieved by minimizing the prediction error $\mathcal{L}$.
 The learning objective can be defined as:

-In the $t$-th optimization, we can get a new feature space $\langle \bm{\mathcal{F}}^{(t)}, \vy^{(t)} \rangle$.
+In the $t$-th optimization, we can get a new feature space $\langle \bm{\mathcal{F}}^{(t)}, \bm{y}^{(t)} \rangle$.
 We leverage the information overlap between feature spaces from consecutive iterations to incrementally update $\bm{\Theta}_{\mathcal{M}}^{(t)}$, enabling efficient tracking of evolving patterns and providing an accurate evaluation of the feature space.
 The learning process can be formulated as follows:

 where $\lambda$ is a regularization parameter that balances retaining prior evaluation knowledge with incorporating new insights from the updated feature space, and $\Vert \cdot \Vert_2$ is L2 norm.
 The learning process continues until either the maximum number of iterations is reached or the optimal feature space is identified.
 The design and optimization of $\mathcal{M}$ represent the core contribution of this paper.
-For clarity, key notations are summarized in Table~\ref{tab:notation} in the Appendix.